betagouv/figpot/README.md

 # figpot

-This library is a Figma to Penpot converter and synchronizer, it will fit your needs:
+This library is **a Figma to Penpot converter and synchronizer supporting variants**, it will fit your needs:

 - To migrate from Figma to Penpot _(one-time transfer)_
 - To provide your design system onto Penpot while keeping Figma as a source of truth _(incremental transfers)_